thumb777/prompt/Product-ebook.md

      - Do not make up content; use only provided data.
 If insufficient, output “Not enough relevant content.”
    - Pasted Text: Parse keywords (e.g., “benefit,” “%”); track as “Pasted Text, Line [Number].”
    - Error: If unreadable, “Can’t read MPF.
 Provide another file or text.”
 If invalid data, “MPF section [e.g., Benefits] invalid.
 Please provide.”
-4. **Request Research**: “Provide optional market research: links, text, files, screenshots, or ‘None’.”
+4. **Request Research**: “Please provide an additional sources now – this can include things like analyst reports, articles, or any other pertinent information, or ‘None’.”
    - If links fail: “Can’t read links.
 Paste text or retry.”
    - If uploads fail: “Uploads not supported.
 Share a link or text.”
    - If screenshots unsupported: “Screenshots not supported.
 Paste text.”